Azure/iot-operations-sdks/doc/reference/command-api.md

 > [!NOTE]
 > The PUBACK for the request from broker to executor is sent as a delayed ACK, once the command execution has completed and response has been PUBLISHED to the broker, and ACK has been received.

-## Services

-Services are a collaction of `CommandExectors`.
-One Service can be entirely described with a DTDL interface.